 For a long time now, I have been thinking about what it means to live a good, purposeful life.
 Despite its material wealth and military might, there’s no question that a sense of despair has fallen over the American people and many of their allies.
 Things seem so soulless.
 It feels like we’re living in a cultural dark age.
 Why is it, I keep asking myself, that we now have people from first world countries joining ISIS?
-Albeit this only has happened in very small numbers, why would people from the West, often educated, even conceive of joining such a group?
+Albeit this has only happened in small numbers, why would people from the West, often educated, even conceive of joining such a group?

 I pondered this a bit further.
-The only conclusion that I can draw is it is part of a desperate search, because life in the West has completely lost all meaning.
+The only conclusion I can draw is it is part of a desperate search, because life in the West has lost all meaning.
 There is no “It” factor – no drive or guiding cause that people are fervently devoted to and will risk everything to bring to fruition.
 There is no drive to greatness.
 There is no greater call to labor for something magnificent.
 There is little sense of community.
-There is only a race to be the biggest degenerate attention whore.
+There is only a race to be the biggest social media headline.

 The West used to have “It.”
 The followers of George Washington at Valley Forge and Morristown who didn’t desert had “It.”
-Joan of Arc’s soldiers had “It.”
-As a friend of mine rightfully remarked, Martin Luther King and his followers had “It” too.
+Joan of Arc and her soldiers had “It.”
+As a friend of mine remarked, Martin Luther King and his followers had “It” too.
 Henry V’s speech in the Shakespeare play of the same name personifies “It:”

-Having thus elucidated perhaps on a long tangent, I return to Louis XIV.
+I return to Louis XIV.
 He had “It” as well, as did France throughout his reign.
-Although he was born lucky, he faced hardship in his youth with the Fronde rebellion and did not rest on these laurels as did his successor, Louis XV.
+Although he was born lucky, he faced hardship in his youth with the Fronde rebellion and did not rest on his laurels as did his successor, Louis XV.
 He had a clear vision of what he wanted France to be, a clear vision of bringing glory to himself and his country, and worked long and hard to fulfill that vision.
 He was not just attractive as a king, he was attractive as a man.
 He was willing to embrace hardship to make France and himself great.

-Embracing hardship is another key concept that is required to attain True Glory, and it is also a key component of why the West is spiritually dead.
 Seeking True Glory is something akin to spirituality.
 When doing so, through your Great Work, it almost feels like you are conversing with your higher self, the best part of your nature.

-For most of the existence of civilization, religion served as a guidepost for people’s lives.
-It gave them direction and focus and it gave them a cause to serve.
-Religion was the great task for people to devote themselves to accomplishing, a task that went beyond mindless immediate self-gratification.
+For most of history, religion served as a guidepost for people’s lives.
+It gave them direction, focus, and a cause to serve.
+Religion was the great task for people to devote themselves to accomplishing, a task that went beyond immediate self-gratification.
 It took effort and sacrifice to serve your god, and saving your soul, in certain traditions, was a lifetime commitment.
 Other traditions had other commitments, but they all had commitment in common.
 The tangible rewards might not have been apparent to most people, but they were certain that the otherworldly rewards for their spiritual labors would eventually come.